List of Power Rangers Samurai characters: Deker

 In "Trust Me", Deker accompanies Serrator and Dayu to Monalua, where they use a special ash to make its inhabitants paranoid.
 Deker fights Jayden and Mia, where Deker defeats them and states that Jayden has become weaker for relying on his teammates to help him than fighting him solo.
 Following Malden's destruction, Jayden uses his Bullzooka when confronted by Deker who asks if Jayden has stated fighting with blasters now.
 After Jayden destroys the fires spreading the ash and lifting the paranoia spell, Deker was prepared to fight Jayden only for Serrator to tell him that he has bigger plans for him.
 Deker than leaves with Serrator and Dayu as Serrator summons a Papyrox and two giant Spitfangs to cover their escape.

 In the episode "A Crack in the World", Serrator refuses to give back Uramasa straight away.
 Serrator reveals his plans to Deker and promises him he will be free of his curse if he helps him.

-In the following episode "A Stroke of Fate," Deker returns to the ruins of his home as he begins to remember some of his past memories.
+In the following episode "A Stroke of Fate," Deker returns to the ruins of his home as he begins to remember some of his memories.
 Dayu tries to convince him not to trust Serrator and Antonio begs him to reconsider his role in the battle between Humans and Nighloks, to no avail.
 Once Deker reobtains Uramasa, he betrays Serrator and strikes him down, leaving the Rangers to finish him off for good.

 In "The Great Duel," Deker challenges Jayden to the Ultimate Duel once more after Jayden leaves the Shiba House.
 In "Evil Reborn," Deker and Jayden duel on horseback as Jayden successfully defeats Deker.
 With both combatants weakened, Deker rises and finds himself too tired to lift Uramasa.
-Deker then starts hallucinating where he sees Dayu in human form, telling him that she doesn't want to lose him again.
+Deker then starts hallucinating where he sees Dayu in human form, telling him that she does not want to lose him again.
 Deker then charges towards Jayden only for Deker to be taken down by Kevin.
 Before disintegrating, Deker declares himself free.
 It is presumed that he and Dayu were reunited in the afterlife.

 Deker is portrayed by Ricardo Medina, Jr. (as Rick Medina).